Nobelz/SIS-Bot/README.md

 Begin running at least a minute before 7:00 AM.
 The program will wait/keep running until 7:00 AM to register you for your classes.

     python bot.py

+If you run into any problems, ensure you are running Python 3 by doing the following:

+    python3 bot.py